Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Conclusions

-This survey paper has gathered together the research effort shown regarding the automatic analysis of nonverbal cues displayed in face-to-face co-located human-human social interactions.
-We assembled the peer-reviewed papers since 2010, which proposed methodologies to automatically analyze and estimate several social and psychological phenomena in terms of a wide-spectrum including social traits, social roles, social relations and several others related to interaction dynamics.
-The reviewed studies are different from each other in terms of several criteria: the computational methodology they proposed, the nonverbal cues they used, the interaction environment and/or scenarios they tackled with or the sensors they utilized.
-Addressing one or a couple of such criteria in a different way from the prior art, made the more recent ones novel/original.
-We have observed that the computational methods used by the studies were very diverse, and some also presented novel machine/deep learning techniques.
-One can also notice that the diversity of sensors wrt. the interaction environments is remarkable.
-Some types of sensors allowed the interactions to be more unconstrained, in-the-wild, long-durational as well as supplying less noisy data.
-Nevertheless, we have also detected some important issues not being addressed by all studies.
-For example, not all datasets are publicly available, impairing the reproducibility of the results.
-There exist several study, which missed the reliability analysis of the annotations.
-The datasets' scalability is also not in the level of some other research domains using AI.
+This survey paper has gathered together the research efforts shown regarding the automatic analysis of nonverbal cues displayed in co-located human-human social interactions.
+We assembled peer-reviewed papers since 2010, which proposed methodologies to automatically analyze and estimate social and psychological phenomena including social traits, social roles, social relations, and several others related to interaction dynamics.
+Our article significantly differs from the earlier surveys due to its broad coverage.
+Additionally, we provide a review of related datasets.
+We also propose several future research directions, not yet being addressed by the SSP-oriented HBU studies.
+Our generalizable key observations are outlined as follows. \textit{i)} The studies investigating the same phenomena diverge from each other in terms of the computational methodology they proposed, the nonverbal cues they used, the interaction environment and/or scenarios they tackled, or the sensors they utilized.
+Addressing one or a couple of such items in a different way from the prior art made the more recent novel/original. \textit{ii)} Several reviewed papers showed that using multimodal features improves inference performance. \textit{iii)} The applied computational methods are very varied.
+Some studies presented novel pipelines rather than only applying mainstream methods.
+In general, the deep models improved the performance significantly for the automatic detection of some phenomena.
+However, SVM was the classifier that was utilized the most. \textit{iv)} Automatic detection of personality traits was studied the most out of all social phenomena. \textit{v)} The speaking activity was the most preferable nonverbal feature group. \textit{vi)} Meeting environments, composed of 3-4 persons, were the most commonly investigated interaction scenario.
+Consequently, microphones and cameras were used more than other sensors to capture the data. \textit{vii)} The proposed methods, targeting the detection of the same phenomena, were rarely tested on common datasets.